-Our congregation celebrates Sukkot, Simchat Torah, Chanukah, Tu Bishvat and Purim with special worship and, for many, special festive dinners.
-On the evening of Shavuot, we celebrate Confirmation with a service created by and for our special 10th grade students.
+Our congregation celebrates Sukkot, Simchat Torah, Hanukkah, Tu Bishvat, and Purim with special worship and, for many of these celebrations, special festive dinners.
+On the evening of Shavuot, we celebrate Confirmation with a service created by and for our special 10th-grade students.
 Following the Confirmation, we mark Shavuot with Torah study and a cheesecake/kugel bake-off.

-Leviticus 23:24, "In the seventh month, on the first day of the month, there shall be a sacred assembly, a cessation from work, a day of commemoration proclaimed by the sound of the shofar."
 IHC celebrates the holy days and holidays with a variety of services and opportunities.
-It is always best to consult the IHC calendar for exact dates, times and locations of any celebration.
+It is always best to consult the IHC calendar for exact dates, times, and locations of any celebration.

 Holidays and Festivals – Shlosh Regalim (Pesach, Shavuot, Sukkot)